Yoast/wordpress-seo/packages/yoastseo/README.md

 ### Usage of internal components

-If you want to have a more barebones API, or are in an environment without access to Web Worker you can use the internal objects:
+If you want to have a more bare-bones API, or are in an environment without access to Web Worker you can use the internal objects:

 ```js
 import { AbstractResearcher, Paper } from "yoastseo";